 After a mutual friend set them up on a blind date, Dunham began dating English-Peruvian musicianLuis Felber in January 2021.[146][147]
 In September 2021, Dunham and Felber married in a Jewish ceremony at the Union Club inSoho.[147][148]

-In fall of 2012, Dunham appeared in a video advertisement promoting PresidentBarack Obama's re-election, delivering a monologue, which, according to a blog quoted inThe Atlantic, tried to "get the youth vote by comparing voting for the first time to having sex for the first time".[181]Fox News reported criticism from conservatives such asMedia Research Center's Lauren Thompson, public relations professionalRonn Torossian, and media trainer Louise Pennell, who labeled the advertisement as tasteless, inappropriate, and a ploy to lure the younger female vote.[182]
-It included a comment from Steve Hall of Ad Rants saying that "not everyone was so offended."
-A friend of Dunham said the actress was not paid for her performance on the spot, and Dunham defended the ad by tweeting "The video may be light but the message is serious: vote for women's rights."
-InThe Nation,Ari Melber wrote "the ad's style is vintage Lena: edgy and informed, controversial but achingly self-aware, sexually proud and affirmatively feminist."[183]
+In the fall of 2012, Dunham appeared in a video advertisement promoting PresidentBarack Obama's re-election, delivering a monologue, which, according to a blog quoted inThe Atlantic, tried to "get the youth vote by comparing voting for the first time to having sex for the first time".[152]Fox News reported criticism from conservatives such asMedia Research Center's Lauren Thompson, public relations professionalRonn Torossian, and media trainer Louise Pennell, who described the advertisement as tasteless and inappropriate due to likening voting for Obama to losing one's virginity.[153]
+Dunham defended the ad by tweeting "The video may be light but the message is serious: vote for women's rights."
+InThe Nation,Ari Melber wrote "the ad's style is vintage Lena: edgy and informed, controversial but achingly self-aware, sexually proud and affirmatively feminist."[154]

 In 2014, Dunham was named the Recipient of Horizon Award 2014 byPoint Foundation for her support of the gay community.[155]